-Most courses will require the use of basic IT skills, for example, to be able to email, create and edit documents, and access learning materials from the university learning environment.
+Most courses will require the use of basic digital skills, for example, to be able to email, create and edit documents, and access learning materials from the university learning environment.
 At first, you may find some of these tasks unfamiliar, particularly when you are making the transition to studying at university level.

-Develop your IT skills independently
+Develop your digital skills independently

 You may want to make use of self study materials available to help you become more proficient in IT in your own time.